QuantumSensors/mps-state-preparation/README.md

 # Usage

+The documentation is available on [Read the Docs](https://mps-state-preparation.readthedocs.io/en/latest/).

-Please see the [example.ipynb](docs/example.ipynb) notebook for some examples.
+The [example.ipynb](docs/example.ipynb) notebook has some examples.

+# Citing

+If you use this algorithm and/ or code in any way, please cite our paper [Phys.
+Rev. Applied 18, 024013](https://doi.org/10.1103/PhysRevApplied.18.024013).